phillipedwards/random-stuff/README.md

 - Selecting a stack
 - Exporting a stack's state - export

+## Stack Outputs
+- Outputs are values exporting from any given stack.
+- Outputs are shown during updates, can be retrieved via the CLI, and are displayed in the Pulumi Service
+- Common values exported from stacks are: resource ids, URLs, DNS names, Computed IP addresses, etc
+- These can be usedful for running CLI commands that include those values.
+Eg- curl against a recently deployed api
+- Another common use of stack outputs is using outputs from one stack as in puts to another.
+These inter-stack dependencies are accomplished via stack references.
+- Show in code how to set stack exports
+- Values can be directly from resources or derived.

 ## Stack Configurations
 - Each stack can has it's own configuration and it's own unique set of values in Pulumi.{stack_name}.yaml
 - Configuration values can be retrieved in code and also via the CLI.